Dr Konstanze Hild

-Currently working as a project facilitator helping researchers to develop new techniques to address to antimicrobial resistance challenge.
-Also working as a teaching fellow in the physics department.
+From 2016-2018 also working as a project facilitator helping researchers to develop new techniques to address to antimicrobial resistance challenge.

 2005-2008 Research Assistant (University of Surrey) working on GaAsSb based lasers for emission at 1.3 microns.